ScooloV/bbpedia/docs/matched_play/guide.md

 I *Red Card:* Have a player on your team Sent-off.

-2.  *Didn\'t Need Them Anyway:* Finish any half with at least one re-roll unused.
+2.  *Didn't Need Them Anyway:* Finish any half with at least one re-roll unused.

 3.  *Coing Alone:* Have a player on your team knock down an opposition